Goingnowherefast/Porsche-987.1-997.1-986-996-CANBUS/Engine_Coding.md

+# Engine Coding for 0x245

-# Multiplexing codes contained in 0x245 indicates engine type - this needs to match the chassis if you want everything to work correctly.
+Multiplexing codes contained in 0x245 indicates engine type - this needs to match the chassis if you want everything to work correctly.

 Coding:
 0x0 - 3.4L (Cayman S, Boxster S)